 Flat-dollar-amount benefit plans.
 These plans provide a fixed life insurance benefit amount.
 Insurance amounts ranging from $10,000 to $25,000 are common in such plans.

 Variable-dollar-amount benefit plans.
 These plans provide a dollar amount that varies with an employee’s earnings and length of service.

 Paid holidays.
-Holidays are days off from work on days of special religious, cultural, social, or patriotic significance on which work and business ordinarily cease.
-Employees may receive either full or partial pay for holidays.
+Holidays are days of special religious, cultural, social, or patriotic significance on which work and business ordinarily cease.
+Employees usually have these days off from work and may receive either full or partial pay for holidays.

 Paid personal leave.
 Personal leave is a general-purpose leave benefit, used for reasons important to the individual employee, but not otherwise provided by other forms of leave.
 Some employers place restrictions on the purposes for which personal leave may be used.

 Paid sick leave.
-Sick leave provides all or part of an employee's earnings if he or she is unable to work because of a non-work-related illness or injury.
+Sick leave is paid absence from work if an employee is unable to work because of a non-work-related illness or injury.
+The employer usually provides all or part of an employee’s earnings.
 Employees commonly receive their regular pay for a specified number of days off per year.
 Sick leave is provided on a per-year basis, usually expressed in days, and is never insured.

 Paid military leave.
 Military leave is paid absence from work to fulfill military commitments.
 Pay may be either regular pay or the difference between employees’ regular earnings and the amount they receive from the military.

 Paid funeral leave.
 Funeral leave provides time off from work because of a death in the family.
 The period of absence is usually limited to a few days (for example, 3 paid days of leave for immediate family members and 1 paid day for other relatives).